PETERBSURG, Va. -- An annual holiday tradition, tours of historic homes decked out for the season, takes place this Sunday in Petersburg.

 The Christmas Homes Tour in Poplar Lawn, a national historic district, is slated for Sunday, Dec.
-9 from 12 to 5 p.m.
+16 from 12 to 5 p.m.
+(The event was originally scheduled for Sunday, Dec.
+9, but was postponed due to the historic snowfall.)

 Petersburg Area Regional Tourism Director Martha Burton said the "easy to walk" tour offers an unforgettable holiday experience.